 - Vitamin A deficiency

 To pinpoint the cause, your eye doctor will carry out a full exam.
-He may order specialized tests.
+They may order specialized tests.